Working as a Registered Nurse (RN)

 While RNs can work in various settings the bottom line is to care for people who need help and cause no harm in doing so.
 RN school will teach the nurse how to be safe using a standard set of skills and practice under the state's Scope of Practice.
 The RN is responsible for ensuring an employer is not requiring a task that is outside of his or her scope.

 A general rule of thumb is that if the RN is uncomfortable with something he or she should stop and ask someone or check the Scope of Practice and policies and procedures before moving forward.
 Being scared of hurting someone, for both new graduates and experienced nurses, is healthy and will prevent the RN from doing something which could cause harm.
+Ever considered the expenses of being a travel nurse?

 Find your RN job now!